Sales objections are an (almost) inevitable part of the sales process, much like tax season.

 Address

 One suggestion for addressing an objection is simple: be honest.
 Sometimes, that means you must tell a prospect you can’t fulfill a need.
-It's far from ideal, but it can help you build a trust with your customer and a positive reputation.
+It's far from ideal, but it can help you build trust with your customers and a positive reputation.

 Keep in mind that Harvard Business Review reports peer recommendations to influence around 90% of all B2B buying decisions.
 So, even if you don’t sell to that prospect directly, honesty could earn you a recommendation somewhere down the line.